 Does not kill.
 The tiger blesses with a fang.
-The tiger does not kill but opens a path Neither of Life nor of Death:
+The tiger does not kill but opens a path Neither of Life nor of Death

-The tiger within the tiger:

-The Tiger of the Earth.

-O Tiger!

-O Brother of the Viper!

-O Beast in Blossom!

 In his report on visions seen by thirty-five subjects after taking the hallucinogenic drug harmaline in Chile, Claudio Naranjo tells us that seven of them saw big cats, usually tigers, though there are no big cats in Chile and no tigers in the New World.
 One woman had a tiger guide throughout her journey.
 Another actually became a tiger: